-Growing Milestones: Does it Matter if Your Baby Misses Them
+Growth & Development Milestones: Does it Matter if your Baby Misses them?

 You’ve heard it all before.
 Children develop in their own time and developmental milestones are just a guide.
 But it’s hard not to worry when you’re surrounded by friends whose babies reach every milestone on time.

 If those “Is your baby still not doing…" comments are starting to get to you, read on to learn more about the different factors that influence your baby’s growth.
 Understanding them will give you a clearer idea whether your baby is on their own schedule or a chat with your doctor is necessary.

 Your baby’s temperament is the strongest influence on their development.
 If your baby is persistent, stubborn or easily frustrated, they are more likely to learn new skills quicker than other babies.
 They’ll practice rolling over until they can do it and they’ll abandon crawling for walking so they can get to their favourite toy more efficiently.
 A sweet-natured, placid baby, on the other hand, is likely to be content with crawling and will take their time to stand up, cruise or walk.

 Is your baby surrounded by doting aunts and uncles who hold him all the time?
 Don’t be surprised if your coddled baby takes longer to roll over, sit up or crawl.